CVelandiaC/CVelandiaC/README.md

  - 🤖 Electronics Engineer with a masters in Automation and Robotics (Emphasis in automatic control)<br>
  - 😎 PhD Candidate at UPC BarcelonaTech | AI | ML | Data | Wind Turbines | Energy | SHM<br>
  - 👨‍🔬 Researcher, you can check my contributions at <br>
- - 📈 I’m a data scientist currently working for ADL Digital Labs<br>
+ - 📈 I’m a Sr. Data scientist currently working for Factored.ai <br>
  - 🔝 Graduated with honors from Data Science for All Colombia edition, 3rd Cohort. <br>
- - 📚 I'm always learning something 🤓, currently exploring machine learning with GCP/AWS
+ - 📚 I'm always learning something 🤓, currently exploring Reinforecement learning and ML with DataBricks

 ## 🌐 Socials: